Peter Skouras: Player

 In 1984 at 21 years of age, the North American Soccer League ceased operations and Skouras made the trip to West Germany to continue his ambitions and living.
 After multiple trials at Bundesliga clubs, Skouras finally landed a contract with Karlsruhe Sport Club.
 After observing Skouras, Werner Olk the Karlsruhe manager gave the "green light" for the acquisition of Skouras which officially made Skouras the "First American" to sign a European First Division contract.
 Ironically and in a matter of days, Skouras was transferred to Greek Super League power Olympiakos Piraeus with the confirmation of former Netherlands and current Manager Georg Keßler and United States National Team Manager Alketas Panagoulias.
-Skouras spent one year at Olympiakos (December 1984 – 1985) playing in a few number of matches.
+Skouras spent one year at Olympiakos (December 1984 – 1985) playing in a few matches.
 However, being selected week in and week out in the squads of 16 was not a simple feat in such a "massive club" as Olympiakos.
-Returning to the United States in 1986 and signing for a short period with the San Jose Earthquakes of the American Professional Soccer League (APSL), PAOK Thessaloniki of the Greek Super League signed Skouras under the direction of former Dutch National Team Manager Thijs Libregts.
+Returning to the United States in 1986 and signing for a short period with the San Jose Earthquakes of the American Professional Soccer League (APSL), PAOK Thessaloniki of the Greek Super League signed Skouras under the direction of former Netherlands National Team Manager Thijs Libregts.
 Due to Skouras' physical style of play, injuries plagued Skouras throughout his stay in the Greek Sub-Capital.
-Skouras continued his footballing career in the Greek Super League with Diagoras Rhodes for the 1987-88 season, and in the Greek Second Professional Division with Panseraikos F.C. who in 1988–89 were promoted to the Greek Super League under the technical guidance of Athanasios Dokas.
+Skouras continued his footballing career in the Greek Super League with Diagoras Rhodes for the 1987–88 season, and in the Greek Second Professional Division with Panseraikos F.C. who in 1988–89 were promoted to the Greek Super League under the technical guidance of Athanasios Dokas.
 In 1990, Skouras returned to the United States and the Los Angeles Heat of the American Professional Soccer League.
 After a few number of matches, injury again plagued Skouras with a severely torn hamstring and would bring his playing career to an end.
 Skouras was 27 years of age.

 Coach

 On September 16, 1994, the Buffalo Blizzard of the National Professional Soccer League hired Skouras as head coach.
 Due to serious health reasons, Skouras stepped down and was replaced by Brian May.
 Upon his return, in 1994 Skouras assisted the Hellenic Football Federation with "Scouting" data for then National Team Manager Alketas Panagoulias.
 Additionally, Skouras worked with numerous players both professional and youth on an individual level where fitness was concerned.
-In 1989, Skouras also "Scouted" for the California Youth Soccer Association-South (CYSA-S) while under the direction of former US National Team Coach, Steve Sampson who implemented a massive youth player identification program in the Southern California area.
-Skouras possesses his United States Soccer Federation National Coaching License.
+In 1989, Skouras also "Scouted" for the California Youth Soccer Association-South (CYSA-S) while under the direction of former US National Team Coach, Steve Sampson who implemented an extensive youth player identification program in the Southern California area.
+Skouras possesses his United States Soccer Federation National B Coaching License.

 Education

 Skouras graduated Cum Laude from Los Angeles City College within the field of Psychology, Addiction Studies.
-Today, Skouras has acquired the "IC&RC" Drug & Alcohol Counseling Certification and is offering his services within the field of Addiction.
+Currently, Peter is attending CSUDH within the Behavioral Sciences.
+Skouras has achieved the IC&RC CADC II/SUDCC Drug & Alcohol Counseling Certification and is offering his services within the field of Addiction.